winitzki/scall/tutorial/programming_dhall.md

 ## Free typeclass instances

 Certain typeclasses support "free instances".
-A "free instance" creates a type that belongs to a typeclass out of another type that does not necessarily belong to that typeclass.
+A "free instance" creates a type that belongs to a typeclass out of any other type.

 For example, a "free monoid on `T`" creates a monoidal type out of any given type `T` in a certain way.
 It turns out that the free monoid on `T` is the type `List T`.